Non-archimedean tame topology and stably dominated types: -internal sets

-\subsection{$\G$-internal sets}
+\section{$\G$-internal sets}

 Let $Q$ be an $F$-definable set.
-An $F$-definable set $X$ is {\em $Q$-internal } if there exists $F' \supset F$, and an $F'$-definable surjection $h: Y \to X$, with $Y$ an $F'$-definable subset of $Q^n$ for some $n$.
+An $F$-definable set $X$ is {\em $Q$-internal} if there exists $F' \supset F$, and an $F'$-definable surjection $h: Y \to X$, with $Y$ an $F'$-definable subset of $Q^n$ for some $n$.
 When $Q$ is stably embedded and eliminates imaginaries, as is the case of $\G$ in $\ACVF$, we can take $h$ to be a bijection, by factoring out the kernel.
-If one can take $F'=F$ we say that $X$ is directly $Q$-internal.
+If one can take $F'=F$ we say that $X$ is {\em directly $Q$-internal}. \tcb{We shall say an iso-definable subset of a pro-definable set is $Q$-internal if it is pro-definably isomorphic to some $Q$-internal set.} In the case of $Q=\G$ in $\ACVF$, we mention some equivalent conditions. \begin{lem} Let $X$ be an $F$-definable set.
+The following conditions are equivalent: \begin{enumerate} \item $X$ is $\G$-internal; \item $X$ is internal to some o-minimal definable linearly ordered set; \item $X$ admits a definable linear ordering; \item every stably dominated type on $X$ \textup{(}over any base set\textup{)} is constant \textup{(}i.e. contains a formula $x=a$\textup{)}; \item there exists an $\acl(F)$-definable injective map $h: X \to \G^n$ for some $n \geq 0$. \end{enumerate} \end{lem}